frenchhornbro/tweeter/SETUP.md

         - Deploy the API to the stage
     - DynamoDB
         - Files for the five tables are found in tweeter-server/json/dynamodb

+        > ⚠️ **Warning:**
+        >
-        > [!WARNING] RCUs and WCUs must be configured in ProvisionedThroughput to avoid unnecessary expenses.
-Current configurations allow a user with a large number of followers (~10,000) to make a post and have it be deployed to all feeds in ~60 seconds.
-However, this can incur a significant cost.
+        > RCUs and WCUs must be configured in ProvisionedThroughput to avoid unnecessary expenses.
+        > Current configurations allow a user with a large number of followers (~10,000) to make a post and have it be deployed to all feeds in ~60 seconds.
+        > However, this can incur a significant cost.
 If this functionality is not needed, drop the feed table's WCUs and the follows_index's RCUs from 100 to 1-5.

         - Deploy each table with `aws dynamodb create-table --cli-input-json file://tweeter-server/json/dynamodb/<tablename>.json > /dev/null`
         - tweeter-server/scripts contains scripts that can populate the database with 17 users that follow each other or with 10,000 that follow one user.
 WCUs for the users and follows tables must be increased (up to 200) to avoid capacity errors.
     - SQS